 its soul when darkness falls.
 Evacuees,

-our world had changed before, conscripting me
+our world had changed uncannily; we'd seen

-to one of my first snapshots of the world.
+to one of my first snapshots of the world -

-my mother loved a man who wore
+my mother loved a man who wore a funny hat;

-a funny hat; and, dying of an unknown
+and, dying of an unknown illness,

-illness, I had only days to live.
+I'd only days (or so) to live.